nicolasVr/documentation_v2/docs/presentation/01-intro.md

 | <h2 style={{ display: 'flex', alignItems: 'center' }}>Laboutik <img src={require('/static/img/icone-laboutik.png').default} width="10%" style={{ marginLeft: '10px' }} /></h2> |

-LaBoutik est la caisse enregistreuse.
+LaBoutik is the cash register.

-C’est une application pour :
+It's an application for :

-- tablettes
+- tablets
 - smartphones
 - sunmi

-Un Sunmi est un appareil qui permet aux publics de payer par carte.
+A Sunmi is a device that allows the public to pay by card.

-LaBoutik est **pour les collectifs qui ont un ou plusieurs points de vente.**
+LaBoutik is **for collectives with one or more points of sale**.

-Un point de vente est un lieu où je peux vendre des choses, comme :
+An outlet is a place where I can sell things, such as :

-- de la nourriture et des boissons
+- food and drink
-- des vêtements
+- clothing
-- des billets pour des concerts
+- concert tickets
-- la location d’une salle à l’heure
+- room rental by the hour
-- des adhésions
+- memberships

-LaBoutik permet par exemple de :
+For example, LaBoutik lets you :

-- ajouter mes points de vente
+- add my points of sale
-- enregistrer la liste des produits que je veux vendre dans chaque point de vente
+- record the list of products I want to sell in each outlet
-- voir mon chiffre d’affaires et faire ma comptabilité
+- view my sales figures and do my accounting
-- prendre les commandes des publics
+- take orders from the public
-- ajouter de la monnaie sur le compte TiBillet d’un Public
+- add change to a customer's TiBillet account

 <a href="https://tibillet.org/docs/presentation/i_am_an_audience/" style={{ display: 'inline-block', padding: '10px 20px', backgroundColor: '#007bff', color: 'white', textAlign: 'center', borderRadius: '5px', textDecoration: 'none', margin: '0', lineHeight: '20px', width: 'auto' }}>
-  <span style={{ display: 'inline-block', textAlign: 'center' }}><strong>Je suis un collectif : je clique ici pour en savoir plus sur LaBoutik</strong></span>
+  <span style={{ display: 'inline-block', textAlign: 'center' }}><strong>I'm a collective: click here to find out more about LaBoutik</strong></span>
 </a>